 For newer small-business owners, you probably don’t need to check your business credit score as you work on establishing your business and its score.
 But if you’re applying for a loan product that’s critical to your business, you may want to check your credit score and reports.

 If you run a small business, it’s crucial to stay on top of your business credit score.
-Knowing where you stand can help you make the most of your credit when you’re applying for loans and business credit cards.
+Knowing where you stand with your business credit score can help you make the most of your credit when you’re applying for loans and business credit cards.

 How to check your business credit score

-Here’s a crash course on how to check your score with the three major business credit bureaus:
+Here’s a crash course on how to check your score with the three major business credit bureaus.

-Dun & Bradstreet (D&B)
+Dun & Bradstreet

-You can also pay to see your complete report.
-The Credit Builder Plus service, available for $149 a month, allows continuous online access to your credit score.
+You can also pay to see your complete credit report.
+The CreditMonitor service, available for $39 a month, allows continuous online access to all your credit scores and your credit report, and its changes in real time.
 This service may be useful if you’re looking for a business loan or new line of credit, doing an expansion, embarking on a new partnership or seeking to win a major contract.

 Experian also offers several more robust sets of data.
 They include:

 - ProfilePlus Report ($49.95 one time): This provides the basics in the CreditScore Report, as well as some extras, such as tradeline details and inquiries made on your business.